GerHobbelt/quickjs/README.md

 # quickjs
 a fork of QuickJS, ported to Code::Blocks plus some changes:
-- Removed default std file IO.
+- Removed default std file IO
-- No Multithreading.
+- No Multithreading
-- LibUV added and Timer function and File read/write are implimented.
+- added LibUV and Timer function and File read/write are implimented
-- No Console interepter.
+- No Console interepter
-- JS Compiler and Interepter are mixed into main.c.
+- JS Compiler and Interepter are mixed into 'main.c'
 - Changes in file structure
-- no implicite string/object to number conversion.
+- no implicite string/object to number conversion
+- LibUV UDP implimentation

 ###### still is under maintance and more features will be added soon